CinnamonBun User Guide

 Format: sort [n/] [desc] [p/] [desc] [e/] [desc] [a/] [desc] [r/] [desc] [b/] [desc]

-:information_source: Info
+Info

-• Fields that can be sorted:
+- Fields that can be sorted:

-• Phone number p/
+n/ - Phone number

-• Remark r/
+r/

-• At least one of the above fields must be specified.
+- At least one of the above fields must be specified.

-• The fields are to be specified in their prefix.
+descafter a field will sort it in descending order.
+By default, fields are sorted in ascending order. - The fields are to be specified in their prefix.
 They can be specified in any order, however, priority will be given based on the order specified.

-• Clients with null values in the fields to be sorted will have lesser priority.
+- Clients with null values in the fields to be sorted will have lesser priority.

-• For example sort n/ b/, ‘Alice’ will be at the top of the list.
+sort n/ b/, ‘Alice’ will be at the top of the list.
 However, if there are multiple clients with the same name ‘Alice’, the client whose birthday field is empty, will be sorted to the bottom of the other clients named ‘Alice’.

-• After sorting, the application will show the full client list, regardless if it was filtered beforehand or not.
+- After sorting, the application will show the full client list, regardless if it was filtered beforehand or not.
 This is to prevent confusion where users filter first, then sort and realized some data is ‘missing’ as they had unintentionally filtered it out.

 Examples:

-• sort n/ desc p/: Clients will be sorted in descending order of their name.
-Clients with the same name will be then sorted based on their phone numbers in ascending order.
+sort n/ desc p/: Clients will be sorted in descending order of their name.
+Clients with the same name will be then sorted based on their phone numbers in ascending order. -

-• sort b/ a/: Clients will be sorted in ascending order of their birthday.
+sort b/ a/: Clients will be sorted in ascending order of their birthday.
 Clients with the same birthday will then be sorted based on their addresses in ascending order.

 Find Client by Keyword (find)